vercel/next.js/docs/advanced-features/customizing-postcss-config.md

 Do **not use `require()`** to import the PostCSS Plugins.
 Plugins must be provided as strings.

-> If your `postcss.config.js` needs to support other non-Next.js tools in the same project, you must use the interoperable object-based format instead:
+> **Note**: If your `postcss.config.js` needs to support other non-Next.js tools in the same project, you must use the interoperable object-based format instead:
 >
 > ```js
 > module.exports = {